January 14, 2026

 Large breweries often use ammonia-based refrigeration for higher efficiency and environmental safety.
 Ammonia offers zero global warming potential and better thermal performance.
 In fact, direct ammonia cooling systems can cut refrigeration energy use by up to 14% compared to indirect glycol-based alternatives.

 Smaller breweries typically rely on freon or low-charge ammonia systems, which are simpler to maintain and install but less efficient at scale.
+There is no universal production threshold where ammonia becomes the best option.
+System selection depends on brewery size, staffing, safety requirements, facility layout, and long-term growth plans.

 How to size a refrigeration system for your brewery